Is there a dress code?

 How large are the classes?

 Just like an undergraduate course at LMU, class sizes are relatively small.
 Groups may range from 10-25 students depending on the course topic.
-For a more in-depth look at 2018 course offerings, please see our 2018 Programs page.
+Average class sizes are around 14 students.

 What does the daily schedule look like?

 A weekday schedule looks similar to the following – except on days when co-curricular or course trips off-campus are planned: